 Recognizing Distress Tolerance

-As a parent, beyond the pandemic, distress tolerance can help you relate to your child during difficult moments between you, such as when you’re setting a boundary that they may not like.
+As a parent, distress tolerance can help you relate to your child during difficult moments between you, such as when you’re setting a boundary that they may not like.
 Rather than trying to change their mind or fight with them, accept their feelings in the moment.
 Let them sit in their discomfort or distress with the limit you’ve created.
 Remind yourself that your child is safe and this feeling will pass.
 You don’t have to move the boundary or bend to your child’s will—instead, take a deep breath and feel confident that though they may not get what they want to get or be where they want to be, they will cope and survive.

 With practice and intention, these strategies can not only help you move through challenges, but also to recognize and celebrate your accomplishments as a parent.
 When you have a moment of calm or experience a ‘parenting win’ or feel joy with your child, embrace those feelings as well.
 Parents are quick to doubt themselves when things go “wrong” but often forget to celebrate when things go right.
 It is my hope that you can shift that balance, no matter what the rest of the day or week or year brings your way.